It’s time to shake up how we think about saying “thank you,” and not in merely the message, but as a marketing tactic.

 - How did you hear about our product/service?

-- How long have you been looking for x-solution?
+- How long have you been looking for “xyz” solution?

-- What do you hope will occur based on frequent use of this product?
+- What do you hope will occur based on the frequent use of this product?

-Aside from sharing testimonials, see if they’d be interested in opting in to sharing their story, or being interviewed for market research.
+Aside from sharing testimonials, see if your buyer/prospect would be interested in opting in to sharing their story, or being interviewed for market research.

-This can enable a brand new connection to become a roaring fan and eventually an advocate.
+This transforms a transactional prospect/buyer to a roaring fan, and eventually an advocate.
 It can also be another way for you to understand, first hand, how your customers are using and enjoying your product or services.

 Social Sharing & Forward to a Friend